exposit/pythia-oracle/HELP.md

 Finally, there are a number of tools on the World Panel in the Generators Stack for generating content for the different maps.

-####Grid Map
+#### Grid Map

+*Grid mapping is excluded (turned off) by default.*

 This works like a sheet of graph paper.
 Click once to change the background color, click again to return it to base.
 You can enter a single digit or letter into any square.

-####Diagram Map
+#### Diagram Map

 The black squares are "rooms" or "blocks" and can be labeled, and the areas between can be clicked to set links between two blocks or rooms.
 Click repeatedly to cycle through the various types of connections.

-####Images
+#### Images

 To use this panel, you need a subdirectory in your save folder named 'images'.
 Any images in the images folder will be displayed in the images panel, along with a couple of fields each to label or store notes about each picture.
+It's pretty basic and doesn't correlate labels with images, just saves them in order.

 Note that the images directory is not created by default with a new game!